 Montana State’s M.S. program in Family & Consumer Sciences is designed to accommodate both students who wish to either attend graduate school full-time with courses on and off campus as well as students who wish to earn their graduate degree entirely online.

 With this flexible model, students have the opportunity to build a course of learning that suits not only their learning style but also their specific academic interests.
-With coursework that revolves around a broad spectrum of issues in early childhood and the family sciences and independent study, students are able to learn on their own terms – either as a traditional graduate student or as a busy working professional.
+With coursework that revolves around a broad spectrum of issues in early childhood and the Family and Consumer Sciencess and independent study, students are able to learn on their own terms – either as a traditional graduate student or as a busy working professional.

-Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Family Scienceprogram is not different.
-To ensure that you start your application on the right foot, please review the admissions requirements for the Family Scienceprogram.
-This includes any additional deadlines that the College of Health & Human Development may have aside from the Graduate School, which does practice rolling admissions.
+Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Family and Consumer Sciencesprogram is not different.
+To ensure that you start your application on the right foot, please review the admissions requirements for the Family and Consumer Sciencesprogram.
+This includes any additional deadlines that the Department of Health & Human Development may have aside from the Graduate School, which does practice rolling admissions.